WarnerGreenbaum/LabelCreator/README.md

 1. **Download and Setup:**
    - Download the repository and place it on your desktop.
+   - (Click the green "CODE" button and click download zip)

 2. **Install Dependencies:**
    - Open your command line or terminal.
+   - (You may need to install python/pip if not on your computer)
    - Install the required dependencies using these commands:
      ```
      pip install openpyxl